BlasBenito/myWebsite/content/publication/2011_Penas_Environmental_Management/index.md

 publication: '*Environmental Management*'
 publication_types:
 - "2"
-date: "2011-03-26T00:00:00Z"
 summary: "The results indicate that greenhouses and construction activities (mainly for tourist purposes) exert a strong impact on the populations of this endangered species.
 The habitat depletion showed peaks that constitute the destruction of 85% of the initial area in only 20 years for some populations of L. nigricans.
 According to the forecast established by the model, a rapid extinction could take place and some populations may disappear as early as the year 2030.
 Fragmentation-cadence analysis can help identify population units of primary concern for its conservation, by means of the adoption of improved management and regulatory measures."
 tags:
+- Research Papers
-- Habitat Fragmentation
+- Biodiversity Informatics
-- Drylands
+- Species Distribution Models
-- Endangered Plants
+- Spatial Modelling
-- Biodiversity Conservation
+- GIS
 title: 'Habitat Fragmentation in Arid Zones: A Case Study of Linaria nigricans Under Land Use Changes (SE Spain)'
 url_pdf: https://link.springer.com/content/pdf/10.1007/s00267-011-9663-y.pdf
 ---